 How your pension works 01:42

 1/49th of your pensionable pay is put into your pension account every year.
 Assumed pensionable pay is used if your pay has been reduced for certain reasons.
-At the end of each year, your pension account is adjusted in line with the cost of living.
+The balance in your pension account at the end of each year is adjusted in the following April in line with the cost of living.
 If you have more than one job you will have a separate pension account for each employment.

 Let’s look at the pension account of a member who joined the Scheme on 1 April 2015.
 The member had pensionable pay of £24,500 in the first year and a pay rise of 1% in the next two years.